Peeling Bipartite Networks for Dense Subgraph Discovery: Experiments

 \section{Experiments}

-We evaluate our algorithms on real-world bipartite networks, obtained from SNAP~\cite{snap} and ICON~\cite{icon}.
-Table~\ref{tab:dataset} shows the important statistics for our dataset. \con~is the author-paper network for the arXiv preprints in condensed matter physics between 1995 and 1999~\cite{Newman2001}. \db~is another author-paper network that we constructed with the papers and the authors from the three top database conference proceedings; VLDB, SIGMOD, and ICDE~\cite{dblp}. \git~is the network between users and repositories in the GitHub~\cite{github}. \mar~is occurrence relations between the Marvel characters and the comic books~\cite{marvel}. \imdb~links actors and the movies they played in~\cite{imdb}, and \last~ is the network of users and the artists they listened in Last.fm online music system~\cite{lastfm}.
+We evaluate our algorithms on real-world unweighted simple bipartite networks from SNAP~\cite{snap}, ICON~\cite{icon}, and Konect~\cite{konect}.
+Table~\ref{tab:dataset} shows the important statistics for our dataset. \con~is the author-paper network for the arXiv preprints about condensed matter physics, published between 1995 and 1999~\cite{Newman2001}. \db~is another author-paper network that we constructed with the proceedings in the three top database conferences; VLDB, SIGMOD, and ICDE~\cite{dblp}. \git~is the network between the users and repositories in the GitHub~\cite{github}. \mar~is the occurrence relations between the Marvel characters and the comic books~\cite{marvel}. \imdb~links the actors and the movies they played in~\cite{imdb}. \dblp~is the author and paper network for all the papers in the DBLP website~\cite{dblp}. \disaff~and \dissty~networks are obtained from an online music database~\cite{discog} and the former consists of the relations between artists and the production companies, whereas the latter is the network of the artists and the styles of their albums. \itwiki~is the edit network of the Italian Wikipedia, having the users and the pages they edit. \kindle~is the network between the Kindle books and the users who rated those books.
 In Table~\ref{tab:dataset}, second to fourth columns show the number of primary vertices, secondary vertices, and edges in each network.
-We assume that the primary vertices are the ones that drive the connections, which are authors, users, Marvel characters and actors.
+We assume that the primary vertices are the ones that drive the connections, which are authors, users, characters, actors, and artists.
 In the fifth column, the number of edges in the projected graphs ($E_p$) are given.
-We applied the projections as described in Definition~\ref{def:projection} and~\ref{def:weproj}.
+We applied the projections as described in Def.~\ref{def:weproj}.
 Last two columns are the butterfly ($\btrfly$) counts in each bipartite network and the triangle ($\triangle_p$) counts in the projected unipartite graph.
-Algorithms are implemented in C++ and compiled using gcc 5.2.0 at -O2 optimization level.
+For the \disaff, \dissty, and \itwiki networks, projections cannot be computed in 36 hours, so we give lower bounds for their edge and triangle counts, based on the degrees of the secondary vertices.
+Our implementation is in C++ and available~\footnote{\url{http://sariyuce.com/bnd.tar}}.
+We used gcc 5.2.0 at -O2 optimization level.
 All experiments are performed on a Linux operating system running on a machine with Intel Xeon Haswell E5-2698 2.30 GHz processor with 128GB RAM.